Juliusc01/commit-min/experiments/Readme.txt

-To create graphs through dataProcessor must first install plotly can be done by either
+To create graphs through dataProcessor must first install plotly which must be done through pip which can be done by either
 $ pip install plotly
 or
 $ sudo pip install plotly